fastly/compute-js-opentelemetry/src/opentelemetry-instrumentation-fastly-js/README.md

   from the time it is called to the time it returns.
 Note that this can return before the full `Response` is generated, if the application passes in a promise.

+* `Backend Fetch` - traces a call to `fetch()` made to a backend, from the time it is called to the time it returns.
+This span is a CLIENT span and propagates the current trace and span information, so that the backend will be given the ability to add further child spans.

 These events occur in nested contexts, setting the active context at each event.
 Therefore, the spans that occur in the body of the listener function created in the application code happens as a child span of the `listener fn` span.